-No transitional arrangements have been applied in the Solvency II valuation.
+No transitional arrangements, and neither the matching adjustment or volatility adjustment have been applied in the Solvency II valuation.

 E. Capital management

 The Company's capital management strategy is to maintain a sound and appropriate system of capital management in order for the Company to meet its strategic objectives.
 The Company has a preference for a simple system of capital management which reflects the nature of the business.